 Where is David Batty now?

-A title winner with both Leeds United and Blackburn Rovers, David Batty retired from playing in 2004 after a second spell with Leeds United.
+A title winner with both Leeds United and Blackburn Rovers, David Batty retired from playing in 2004 after a second spell at the Yorkshire side.

-In addition to winning the old Division One title with Leeds United in 1991/92 and Blackburn in 1994/95, Batty also won 42 internationcal caps with England.
+In addition to winning the old Division One title with Leeds United in 1991/92 and Blackburn in 1994/95, Batty also won 42 international caps with England.

-Batty was renowned for treating his footballing career as a job which he says is slightly unfair as there is two parts to a footballer’s life, the playing and the ‘everything else’.
+Batty was renowned for treating his footballing career as a job which he says is slightly unfair as there are two parts to a footballer’s life, the playing part and the ‘everything else’ part.

 He always treated the ‘everything else’ part of his career as a job and lived for the playing part.